cmertz/logstash_rails/README.md

 * __flatten_params__

   true, false
   Flatten params hash.
-This gets rid of collisions in dynamic mappings in ElasticSearch.
+This gets rid of collisions in dynamic mappings in ElasticSearch

-* __transport options__
+* __transport specific options__

-  transport specific options that should be self explaining:
+  should be self explaining:

   redis: